 Mary enjoys volunteering, believing it makes a difference to our community.
 She first heard about the Heath Big Local in 2012 and has been glad to support other partnership members in making positive changes in the Heath.
 She thinks the Big Local is a wonderful opportunity to make positive changes.

-Rev. Margaret Sherwin is Rector of St Marys Church, Uttoxeter and St Mary on the Heath Mission Church.
-I am also the Area Rector for the Uttoxeter Area of Parishes.
+Rev. Margaret Sherwin is Rector of St Marys Church, Uttoxeter and St Mary on the Heath Mission Church, and is also the Area Rector for the Uttoxeter Area of Parishes.

 Before she moved to Uttoxeter in 2016, Margaret was successful in applying for and being granted a £1.2million grant from the Church Commissioners for a project in the north west called ‘Transforming Wigan’.